🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Nadex and Other Platforms

-1. Register as a DCM with the CFTC
+1. Secure DCM registration through the CFTC

 The "Gaming" Exception